Winter 2022 Update

 About the Community-Supported Agriculture (CSA) Model

-One of the things that we have always loved the most about selling at the farmers’ market is the direct connection we have to our customers - and our CSA allows us to continue building those relationships.
+One of the things that we have always loved the most about selling at the farmers’ market is the direct connection we have to our customers - and in 2020-2021 our CSA allowed us to continue building those relationships.

 CSA is an alternative model for food access and distribution where the customer is directly linked to the farm.
 The customer (or “CSA member”) purchases “shares” in the harvest, paying at the beginning of the season and receiving a portion of the harvest over the course of the season; thus sharing in both the risk and bounty of food production.

 Many CSAs are presented in the form of a weekly basket, selected and packed by the farmer, and made up of a selection of seasonal vegetables.
-Membership in our CSA looks a little bit different.
+Membership in our CSA has looked a little bit different.

 To learn more about the Patchwood Farm CSA please explore the Frequently Asked Questions listed below.